 According to color psychology, not only different hues but also different shades and tints of a certain hue can evoke different emotions.
 For example, light blue carries a different meaning than dark blue.

 Now that we’re familiar with the basic characteristics of colors in general, we can take a look at the process of coloring footage, comprising three main interconnected steps.
 The color correction process is usually approached step by step in the following order:

 1. Color script animation

 Colors have various mood connotations and combining them can subconsciously make the viewer experience different emotions.
-The main point here is that the colors should serve the story in a way or another.
+The main point here is that the colors should serve the story in one way or another.

 Color scripting is a process of mapping out the color, lighting, and emotional connotations of an animated video in an animation studio.
 A color script is a sequential and visual outline, explaining how colors will be used throughout the 3D animation.

 The process of color scripting is highly experimental and usually starts at the beginning of the 3D animation pipeline in pre-production.
 However, it can follow a certain step-by-step guide to making sure the balance between each individual scene and the overall story as a whole is maintained.

 The very first step to color script a 3D animation is to assign a single color to the entire story from the beginning to the end, based on its main theme and mood.
 The next step would be to create a pre-color script.
 Think of the pre-color script as a colored animation storyboard; with only one color per frame.
 Identifying the key moments of the story or its emotional touch-points can greatly help the process.

 2. Color correction